oddluck/limnoria-plugins/ASCII/README.md

 ```
 wttr <location>
 wttr moon
+wttr --16 <location>/moon
 ```
+Use --16 for 16 colors.
+Defaults to 99 color extended.

 Support for the Paste.ee API to save art conversions for later use.
 Get an API key from https://paste.ee/account/api (FREE.
 Not required to use plugin, disabled by default).